 But digitizing the automotive sales process is challenging.
 It is “hardly surprising” that OEMs are slow to digitize their buying processes, noted Martin Sewell, Managing Director, Rockar.
 “The complexity of e-commerce for automotive is more significant than perhaps selling a set of earphones where you just add a buy button.
 To deliver true, full end-to-end e-commerce where you are selling configurable items and you [OEMs] are buying something off customers [vehicle trade-ins] in real time… It’s complex.”

-Partner in Technology and Customer Experience at PricewaterhouseCoopers
+Partner Technology & Customer Experience in Automotive at PricewaterhouseCoopers

 Below are a few of the automotive retail trends and key insights for OEMs discussed in the podcast: